 (5) Tracks medical marijuana using an assigned batch number and bar code.

 Canix does not currently send information to OMMA.
+However, Canix provides OMMA reporting software to help generate the report you can submit to the state.
 Canix will serve as your state mandated seed-to-sale system that meets the above requirements.
 You can then easily copy the information from your OMMA report on Canix and submit to OMMA every month.

 Oklahoma has not selected a state-wide tracking system and allows individual license holders to select their seed-to-sale system.